Molecular Genetics of Inherited Kidney Disorders Lab

 Our research is aimed at elucidating the molecular mechanisms responsible for inherited kidney disease.

-The focus of our work is predominantly on autosomal dominant polycystic kidney disease (ADPKD), an inherited disorder in which cysts progressively expand and destroy the kidneys, eventually causing kidney failure.
-Close to 1 in 500 Australians are affected by this incurable disease.
-ADPKD is usually caused by mutations in PKD1 or PKD2 genes, although their function is not yet fully understood.
-Single gene testing for ADPKD is unusually complicated and expensive because of the existence of 6 pseudogenes, non-functional genes that are almost identical to PKD1 and located right next to it in the genome.
-We have shown that WGS is able to distinguish between the coding PKD1 gene and its pseudogenes, making the possibility of cheaper and more accurate diagnostic testing.
+We focus predominantly on autosomal dominant polycystic kidney disease (ADPKD), an inherited disorder in which cysts progressively expand and destroy the kidneys, eventually causing kidney failure.
+Close to one in 500 Australians are affected by this currently incurable disease.
+Disease-causing variants in the PKD1 or PKD2 genes are typically responsible for ADPKD, although the function of these genes is not yet fully understood.
+Single gene testing for ADPKD is unusually complicated and expensive because of the existence of six pseudogenes – non-functional genes that are almost identical to PKD1 and are located right next to it in the genome.
+We have shown that whole genome sequencing (WGS) can distinguish between the coding PKD1 gene and its pseudogenes, making the possibility of diagnostic testing cheaper and more accurate.
+WGS can transform clinical approaches to inherited kidney disease.
+We are committed to improving diagnostics in inherited kidney disease and in understanding the underlying action of the genetic modifications.
+This project combines clinical and scientific expertise and is run by a small multidisciplinary team of scientists, clinicians and bioinformaticians.